Apple and Alphabet pull Wall Street lower

-A day after the S&P 500 closed at a record high, Apple (AAPL.O), Google-parent Alphabet (GOOGL.O) and Facebook (FB.O) each fell more than 1%, giving back gains following upbeat quarterly reports this week.
+A day after the S&P 500 closed at a record high, Apple, Google-parent Alphabet and Facebook each fell more than 1%, giving back gains following upbeat quarterly reports this week.

-Amazon.com Inc (AMZN.O) rose 0.4% after it posted record profit late on Thursday and signaled that consumers would keep spending in a growing U.S. economy.
-Amazon had been up over 2% earlier in the session. read more
+Amazon.com Inc rose 0.4% after it posted record profit late on Thursday and signaled that consumers would keep spending in a growing U.S. economy.
+Amazon had been up over 2% earlier in the session.

-Twitter Inc (TWTR.N) plunged 14% after it offered a tepid revenue forecast for the second quarter, saying user growth could slow as the boost seen during the pandemic fizzles. read more
+Twitter Inc plunged 14% after it offered a tepid revenue forecast for the second quarter, saying user growth could slow as the boost seen during the pandemic fizzles.

 While megacap favorites posted largely strong earnings in the first quarter, their shares have struggled to maintain the upward trajectory that many had coming into reporting season.